-- In Playback mode, touch $MENU \rightarrow \triangleright \rightarrow Delete \rightarrow All$. - When the pop-up message appears, touch Yes.
+- In Playback mode, press [MENU]. - 2 Select \triangleright \rightarrow Delete \rightarrow All. - 3 When the pop-up message appears, select Yes.

 Enlarging a photo

 You can enlarge photos when viewing them in Playback mode.
 You can also use the Trim function to extract the portion of the image displayed on the screen and save it as a new file.